Your refuse bin is collected every three weeks.

 If you are currently using sacks but would like a wheeled bin, please contact us.

-Currently, the majority of refuse collected from households in the district is either taken to an Energy from Waste facility in Coventry.
-A very small percentage is taken to a landfill site in Bubbenhall.
+Currently, the majority of refuse collected from households in the District is taken to an Energy from Waste facility in Coventry.
+A very small amount is taken to a landfill site in Bubbenhall.

 Maggots are fly larvae.
 If flies settle on your rubbish or food they may lay eggs, which can hatch out as maggots within 24 hours (meaning the frequency of refuse collections is irrelevant).